John Tamihere: Election and roles

 In the 1999 election, Tamihere stood as the Labour Party's candidate for the Māori electorate of Hauraki.
 He won the seat with 60 percent of the vote; his nearest rival gained only 15 percent.
 He became chairman of the Māori Affairs Select Committee and also served on the Finance and Expenditure Select Committee.

-In the 2002 election, Tamihere contested the newly formed Tamaki Makaurau electorate, which he won with 73 percent of the vote.
+In the 2002 election, Tamihere contested the newly formed Tāmaki Makaurau electorate, which he won with 73 percent of the vote.
 He gained the second-highest majority in a Māori electorate, exceeded only by that of Parekura Horomia, the Minister of Māori Affairs.
 Tamihere was appointed to Cabinet in 2002.
 He served as Minister of Small Business, Minister of Youth Affairs, Minister of Statistics, and Minister for Land Information, as well as functioning as Horomia's deputy as Associate Minister of Māori Affairs until 2004.

 Journalist Vernon Small said that "in the mid-2000s Tamihere was seen as a rising star, and even a potential prime minister".